 Backward swimming is no exception, you will rotate your body from side to side.
 So stay away from flat stomach swimming.

-Another important tip is to keep your head low as if you are pressing your entire chest and head into the water.
-This will make sure to keep your legs at the surface while you move backward.
+Keep your head low as if pressing your chest and head into the water.
+This will help your legs stay at the surface.

-Another way to think about it is to try to utilize your lower back and buttocks to keep your legs afloat.
+Try to use your lower back and glutes to keep your legs afloat.

 Now pay close attention, the next tip is important.